 Of course he went on to deny that Russia was sponsoring or exploiting hacking.
 While there have been cyberattacks in Russia, the security services pretty much hunts the criminals down and kills them.
 It is clear to these guys that if you’re going to do this, do it elsewhere.
 I’m not advocating that kind of quick “justice”, and the tolerance of domestic criminals who keep their crime offshore is something nations-states shouldn’t do, but in fairness it is absolutely not limited to Russia; the US is infamous for it with respect to other kinds of crimes, particularly essential and profitable but environmentally damaging enterprises.

 In summary, treating cyber criminals as serious, dangerous criminals no matter where they are based or where their crimes are committed, is essential.
 Today one can kill with a computer by harming cyber infrastructure almost as easily as one can kill with a bomb.
 Therefore, as has been attempted with mixed success with nuclear weapons and biological warfare, nation-states need to put together frameworks to limit and prosecute the use of computer viruses and cyber attacks.
 That will be difficult – the system of international law and norms of behavior is in shambles (in no small part due to US actions over the last two decades, but that’s another story).
-The US, which pioneered these techniques, should take the lead in renouncing them and working with the international community to address the problem rather than hypocritically screaming about it in public all the while creating and using them in private (the US approach), or joking about it in public, making sure it doesn’t happen at home, but allowing it to occur elsewhere (the Russian approach).
+The US, which pioneered these techniques, should take the lead in renouncing them and working with the international community to address the problem.
+Unfortunately, the US approach is to hypocritically scream about it in public all the while creating and using them in private, which isn’t any more productive than joking about it in public, making sure it doesn’t happen at home, but allowing it to occur elsewhere (the Russian approach).